redandbluecorp/Kallisti-Commands/README.md

 # Kallisti-Commands
-A multifunction Discord chat bot with commands for automated web scraping tasks
+A multifunction Discord chat bot with commands to automate common web scraping tasks.